If you are a school leader, learn more about how to stay updated with school choice-related information from us.

 Special needs school choice programs help families meet the unique educational challenges and gifts of their children who have disabilities.
 These publicly-funded programs enable students to attend the school that best addresses their particular needs while offsetting the burden of tuition for their families.
 Special needs school choice programs exist because public schools are unable to meet the individual needs of every student.

-Charter schools are popular with parents: a 2016 report from the National Alliance for Public Charter Schools found that 78 percent of parents support having a charter school open in their neighborhood.
+Charter schools are popular with parents: a 2019 report from CIVITAS found that 76 percent of respondents support public charter schools.